 2. Our service philosophy

-In addition to embracing our core values of respect, acceptance, and hope, the following seven principles explain our approach to service delivery.
+In addition to embracing our core values of Perseverance, Connection, Courage and Optimism, the following seven principles explain our approach to service delivery.

 2.1 Free, confidential, non-judgemental